Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Background and Related Work

 \section{Background and Related Work}

-This section reviews three strands of literature that form the foundation of our study.
-First, we examine research on folk theories of algorithms (\autoref{folk}).
-Second, we analyze the shift from direct algorithmic management (e.g., task allocation or performance metrics) to softer and more affective forms of control (\autoref{mana}).
-Third, we turn to literature on Multi-Channel Networks (MCNs) and surrounding studies on the live-streaming industry (\autoref{MCN}).
+First, we examine related research on algorithm interpretations, such as folk theories, mental models, algorithmic imaginary, and discursive construction of algorithms (\autoref{folk}).
+Second, we analyze the shift from direct algorithmic management (e.g., task allocation or performance metrics) to the softer and more affective forms of control (\autoref{mana}).
+Third, we focus on reviewing literature on Multi-Channel Networks (MCNs) and surrounding studies on the live-streaming industry (\autoref{MCN}).